 - Therefore, it would be advantageous for you to spend a lot of time traveling outside the Netherlands

 A lower tax credit may, of course, have a negative impact on your U.S. tax liability.
 However, it is likely that this will be outweighed by the benefits you will get from following the above points.
 Please note that this rule does not apply to statutory directors.
+Do also note that as of 2024 it will no longer be possible to opt for the partial non-resident taxpayer status, as this ruling has been abolished.

 Recently Posted on XPat.nl